Alphacode77/dcit318-assignment1-11011482/TriangleTypeIdentifier/README.md

 Description: Two sides are equal

 Would you like to calculate another triangle? (y/n): n Thank you for using the Triangle Type Calculator.
-Goodbye!
+Enjoy your day!

 Press any key to exit...
 ```